 Be sure to document your doctor visits as thoroughly as possible.
 Stay up-to-date with the latest treatments and prescriptions.
 Doing this will help you qualify for the best life insurance premium possible.

-We always recommend shopping around for the best rates on life insurance and seeking an experienced agent, like us.
+It’s always recommended to shop around for the best rates on life insurance.
 Don’t just go with the first offer you receive.

-The key is to start your research right away.
-We work with several different insurance companies and will help you find the best rating and best coverage from a provider who knows the facts about an enlarged prostate.
+The key is to start your research right away after diagnosis.
+An insurance agent will work with several different insurance companies and will help you find the best rating and best coverage from a provider who knows the facts about an enlarged prostate.